- Therapy Modalities Glossary

 Motivational Interviewing helps clients explore and resolve ambivalence about change by expressing empathy and avoiding judgment, developing discrepancy between current behavior and goals/values, rolling with resistance rather than confronting it, and supporting self-efficacy and confidence in ability to change.

-What can I expect from a Motivational Interviewing session?
+What can I expect from sessions in Motivational Interviewing?

 In a typical Motivational Interviewing session, the therapist creates a collaborative atmosphere where you can explore your thoughts and feelings about change without feeling judged or pressured.